What Is CCTV Monitoring

 5. Fire and Carbon Monoxide Detection:

-Integrated home security systems often include sensors for smoke, fire, and carbon monoxide.
-Early detection of these hazards allows for timely response and can potentially save lives and property.
+Integrated home security systems often include smoke, fire, and carbon monoxide sensors.
+Early detection of these hazards allows for timely response and potentially saves lives and property.

 6. Lower Homeowner’s Insurance Costs: